Air Compressor – Cold Weather Techniques

-Heading into winter, your compressed air system maintenance can be more complex in cold climates.
+Heading into winter, your compressed air system maintenance can be more complex in cold weather.
 Freezing temperatures can increase stress on your compressor, dryer, and other accessories.
 A great practice to adopt is keeping a preventative maintenance log for your machines and other equipment.
 The majority of air compressors are designed to operate in temperatures greater than 40-degree Fahrenheit.
 If your compressed air system is not in a temperature-controlled indoor environment, this could be causing damage to your machine.

 - Use Synthetic Oil